 The kinds of things you plan to make with your blender will help you determine which model is right for you.

 - If crushing ice is a key use for your blender, look for models such as the KitchenAid® K150 or Classic models that include “ice crush” features.

-- If soups, bisques and warm sauces are some of your favorite blender uses, then KitchenAid® Pro Line series® blenders with thermal control jars allow you to blend, heat and keep warm quickly.
+- If soups, bisques and warm sauces are some of your favorite blender uses, then KitchenAid® Pro Line Series® Blenders with thermal control jars will allow you to blend hot mixtures easily and keep them warm for longer.

 - Emulsifying for mayonnaise or salad dressing can be done with either a traditional blender or an immersion blender.
 The difference may be how much you make at a time.

-- Need to quickly whip up some whipped cream?
-An immersion blender will quickly take you from refrigerator to table.
+- Whipping up whipped cream?
+An immersion blender will quickly take your topping from the refrigerator to the table.

-Whether you have lots of counter space and time to spend experimenting with new blender recipes, or you just need a compact appliance for small, quick tasks, think about your lifestyle and your space when choosing a blender.
+Whether you have plenty of counter space and spend your time experimenting with new blender recipes, or you're just looking for a compact appliance to help with small, quick tasks, think about your lifestyle and your kitchen space when choosing a blender.

-- If you use a blender frequently for everyday meals, or if smoothies are a part of your morning routine, a traditional blender can live on your countertop.
+- If you use a blender frequently for everyday meals, or if smoothies are a part of your morning routine, a traditional blender can reside right on your countertop.
 The versatility and power will allow you to blend a wide range of ingredients and experiment with a greater number of recipes and techniques.
-New blender expansion packs for the KitchenAid K150 and K400 blenders bring even more versatility for blending tailored to your lifestyle.
-Try the Personal Blender Jar or the Small Batch Jar for powerful blending made personal.
+New blender expansion packs for the KitchenAid® K150 and K400 blenders bring even more versatility for blending tailored to your lifestyle.
+Try the Personal Blender Jar or the Small Batch Jar for powerful blending, made personal.

 Pay attention to the horsepower of the blenders to determine how powerful the motor is.
 Soft ingredients can be mixed with any blender, but making nut butters, grating cheese or making hummus will require a high-power motor.